semantic-release-plus/semantic-release-plus/packages/srp/CONTRIBUTING.md

 Help make them easier to resolve by adding any relevant information.

 Issues with the [design label](https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Asemantic-release+archived%3Afalse+label%3Adesign) are meant to discuss the implementation of new features.
-Participating in the discussion is a good opportunity to get involved and influence the future direction of **semantic-release**.
+Participating in the discussion is a good opportunity to get involved and influence the future direction of **semantic-release-plus**.

 ### Fix bugs and implement features